-The information in this guide is as at 30 June 2020 unless stated otherwise.
+The information in this guide is as at 30 June 2021 unless stated otherwise.

-Newmark Capital did not meet all of the ASIC benchmarks for unlisted property funds in respect of the Newmark Como Property Trust ('Trust') as at 30 June 2020.
+Newmark Capital met all of the ASIC benchmarks for unlisted property funds in respect of the Newmark Como Property Trust ('Trust') as at 30 June 2021.